Mee42/community-bot/GIT.md

 The instructions here are for the command line, but either one works.

-Download and install git.
+Download and install git [here](https://git-scm.com/downloads).
+Be sure to download the `Windows` version

-to start using git, open git bash. <br>
+To start using git, open git bash.

-**NOTE: on Windows, dashes `-` may be replaced by slashes `/`, so `git commit -m 'asdf'` MIGHT BECOME `git commit /m 'asdf'`.
-This might not be the case
+**NOTE: on Windows, hyphens `-` may be replaced by slashes `/`, so `git commit -m 'asdf'` MIGHT BECOME `git commit /m 'asdf'`.** This might not be the case, but if hyphens aren't working, it's worth a try

 //REWRITE
 Because of the many commands needed to use git, this tutorial will be structured like this: